 Dr Ohri said: “Our business model over the last two decades has been based entirely around forging successful service partnerships with the NHS.
 At this time of national crisis with Covid-19, this could never be more important.
 And whilst this is not the time for clichés, I am optimistic about the future for our healthcare systems and believe crisis is the driving force of innovation.
 I certainly believe there will be exciting opportunities to co-operate, adapt and pivot across our sector.

-Lastly, for all our doctors and staff who have been working and who continue to work in frontline clinical roles at this testing time, I want to say that mere words can never convey the deep gratitude and respect we have for you all.
+Finally, I would like to pay a tribute to all our NHS & Regent’s Park staff and doctors who have been working and who continue to work in frontline clinical or admin roles at this testing time, I want to say that mere words can never convey the appreciation and enduring respect we have for you all.

 Thank you again for this award, it will always be deeply cherished, and the recognition it brings is hugely up‐lifting for my company and our NHS partners – it certainly gives us a lot more energy and fuel in the tank to keep pushing forward.”